Demographics of Costa Rica: Languages

-Languages

-Nearly all Costa Ricans speak Spanish; but many know English.
+Nearly all Costa Ricans speak Spanish, but many know English.
 Indigenous Costa Ricans also speak their own language, such as the case of the Ngobes.

-Religions
+Religion

-According to the World Factbook the main religions are: Roman Catholic, 76.3%; Evangelical, 13.7%; Jehovah's Witnesses, 1.3%; other Protestant, 0.7%; other, 4.8%; none, 3.2%.
+According to the World Factbook, the main faiths are Roman Catholic (76.3%), Evangelical (13.7%), Jehovah's Witnesses (1.3%), other Protestant (0.7%), other (4.8%), and none (3.2%).

 The most recent nationwide survey of religion in Costa Rica, conducted in 2007 by the University of Costa Rica, found that 70.5 percent of the population identify themselves as Roman Catholics (with 44.9 percent practicing, 25.6 percent nonpracticing), 13.8 percent are Evangelical Protestants, 11.3 percent report that they do not have a religion, and 4.3 percent declare that they belong to another religion.

-Apart from the dominant Catholic religion, there are several other religious groups in the country.
+Apart from the dominant Catholic religion, several other religious groups exist in the country.
 Methodist, Lutheran, Episcopal, Baptist, and other Protestant groups have significant membership.
-The Church of Jesus Christ of Latter-day Saints (LDS Church) claim more than 35,000 members and has a temple in San José that served as a regional worship center for Costa Rica, Panama, Nicaragua, and Honduras.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) claims more than 35,000 members and has a temple in San José that served as a regional worship center for Costa Rica, Panama, Nicaragua, and Honduras.

 Although they represent less than 1 percent of the population, Jehovah's Witnesses have a strong presence on the Caribbean coast.
 Seventh-day Adventists operate a university that attracts students from throughout the Caribbean Basin.
 The Unification Church maintains its continental headquarters for Latin America in San José.

 Non-Christian religious groups, including followers of Judaism, Islam, Taoism, Hare Krishna, Paganism, Wicca, Scientology, Tenrikyo, and the Baháʼí Faith, claim membership throughout the country, with the majority of worshipers residing in the Central Valley (the area of the capital).
 While there is no general correlation between religion and ethnicity, indigenous peoples are more likely to practice animism than other religions.

-Article 75 of the Costa Rican Constitution states that the "Catholic, Apostolic, and Roman Religion is the official religion of the Republic".
-That same article provides for freedom of religion, and the Government generally respects this right in practice.
+Article 75 of the Costa Rican Constitution states that the "Catholic, Apostolic, and Roman Religion is the official religion of the Republic."
+That same article provides for freedom of religion.
+The government respects this right.
 The US government found no reports of societal abuses or discrimination based on religious belief or practice in 2007.